 The Safe Haven Act of Massachusetts (2004) allows a parent to legally surrender newborn infants 7 days old or younger at a hospital, police station, or manned fire station without facing criminal prosecution.

-Please apply online for open burning permit.
+Please apply online for a virtual open burning permit.
 Permits are free of charge.
 You may not use last year’s permit.

 Burning may not be allowed due to many different conditions such as wind speed or stagnant air conditions.
 The decision to burn is made each day by the OIC at the Fire Department.
 They make their decision using many factors such as the daily fire forecast: http://bit.ly/aIC4TW .

-The permits are available online only.
+The virtual online permits are available online only.
 If you need to conduct open burning on subsequent days during the open burning season, then all you need to do is check online the status of burning for the day or call the Fire Department main number (508) 261-7321 after 9:30 a.m. on the day you wish to burn and you will hear whether burning is allowed or prohibited on that day.
 If allowed, you will be able to utilize the same permit.
 You do not need an actual permit in hand you just have to had filled out the online form.